Updating Apache Kafka® cluster settings

 -

-View the description of the CLI move cluster command:
+View the description of the CLI command for moving a cluster:

 yc managed-kafka cluster move --help -